-Setting up a Labuan captive insurance business
+Setting up a Labuan captive insurance business in 2021

 Since 2003, Healy Consultants Group PLC has been providing our multinational Clients with Labuan business set up services, including in the growing captive insurance sector.
 A Labuan captive insurer may i) underwrite direct insurance/reinsurance (general or life) business risks of their own group and/or ii) third-party risks.

 A captive insurance business includes: i) pure captives that may include a single parent company but which includes only the risks of the owner/affiliates ii) group captives including multi-owned insurance companies with only the risks of their owners and/or affiliates iii) master rent-a-captives which act as a master captive iv) subsidiary rent-a-captives which have separate licenses v) Cell captives, that may include a protected cell captive and vi) a multi owner captive, owned by two or more unrelated individuals or organisations.

 Why set up a Labuan captive insurance business?

 - A Labuan captive insurance business is a cost-effective way for organisations to i) underwrite Group risks and avoid premium volatility in the commercial market ii) help reduce insurance coverage costs iii) manage risk more effectively and iv) offer insurance coverage for customers;

 - A Labuan captive insurer may have reinsurance coverage from any insurance company in or outside Labuan irrespective of whether it is licenced by Labuan Financial Services Authority (LFSA).
 Furthermore, a Labuan captive insurer may deal with direct Malaysian risks for activities as prescribed by law;

 - Labuan International Business and Finance Centre (IBFC) is an Asian insurance/reinsurance hub with more than 200 licenced entities.
 Labuan accounted for 50% of all captive insurance formations in Asia in 2018 alone, more than Singapore;